 - 3.1 Summarised below are some of the key elements of the systems and processes that underpin the Authority's governance arrangements: - 3.2 Identifying and Communicating the Authority's Mission and outcomes for citizens and service users: - 3.2.1 After consulting with the citizens of Merseyside and service users, assessing current risks and service priorities, the Authority prepares an Integrated Risk Management Plan (IRMP) that sets out the mission, aims and service objectives for the organisation.
-The Authority approved a new IRMP, 2017/20, on 23rd February 2017.
-The IRMP established the service priorities for 2017/20.
-The Authority published a supplement to the 2017/20 IRMP (following public consultation) on 3rd July 2019.
-The alternative proposals contained within the supplement have extended the current plan to 2021, aligning it to our medium term financial plans. - 3.2.2 The Authority's Mission reflects a clear focus on the core duties and functions in relation to Operational Preparedness, Operational Response and Prevention and Protection.
+The Authority approved a new supplementary 2019/21 IRMP that extends the current plan to 2021, and established the service priorities for that period.
+The Authority approved the release of the draft IRMP 2021-24 at the Budget Authority meeting on 25th February 2021, and this is currently out for consultation prior to final approval, publication and implementation.
+The proposals in the IRMP are aligned to the Authority's medium-term financial plans and therefore been resourced. - 3.2.2 The Authority's Mission reflects a clear focus on the core duties and functions in relation to Operational Preparedness, Operational Response and Prevention and Protection.
 The Authority's mission is to achieve; Safer Stronger Communities Safe Effective Firefighters.
 To deliver this the Authority has established four key corporate aims: - Excellent Operational Preparedness